-Certi fying Entity:

-Ι, , a dı uly authorized
+\\\\\, a duly authorized

-Senio or Officer of
+Senior Officer of

-("Certifying Entity"), unders tanding that ISO New

-requirer set forth of the IS If Inc. is relying on this certification as evide ment for FTR market participation regarding in in Section II.A.2(b) of the ISO New England SO New England Inc. Transmission, Market full authority to bind Certifying Entity and fu its risk management policies, pand Financial Assurance Policy (Is and Services Tariff) (the "Policy of the Policy rocedures, and controls Exhibit IA to Section I cy"), hereby certify that
+("Certifying Entity"), understanding that ISO New England Inc. is relying on this certification as evidence that Certifying Entity meets the annual certification requirement for FTR market participation regarding its risk management policies, procedures, and controls set forth in Section II.A.2(b) of the ISO New England Financial Assurance Policy (Exhibit IA to Section I of the ISO New England Inc. Transmission, Markets and Services Tariff) (the "Policy"), hereby certify that I have full authority to bind Certifying Entity and further certify as follows (check applicable box):

-1. ☐ There have been no changes to the prev procedures, and controls applicable to the iously submitted written risk ma anagement policies,
+1. □ There have been no changes to the previously submitted written risk management policies, procedures, and controls applicable to the Certifying Entity's participation in the FTR market.

 OR

-2. ☐ There have been changes to the previou procedures, and controls applicable to the such changes are clearly identified and atta Certifying Entity's participation
+2. □ There have been changes to the previously submitted written risk management policies, procedures, and controls applicable to the Certifying Entity's participation in the FTR market and such changes are clearly identified and attached hereto.\

-(Signature)
+(Signature) (Signature)

 Print Name:

 Title:

 Date:

-bed and sworn before me
+Subscribed and sworn before me , a notary public of the e State of

-, in and for the , this
+day of , in and for the County of, this

-(Notary Public Signature) My commission expires://

-^{} As used in this certificate, "clearly identified" changes may include a redline comparing the current written risk management policies, procedures, and controls and the previously submitted written risk management policies, procedures, and controls; or resubmission of the written risk management policies, procedures, and controls with a bulleted list of all changes, including section and/or page numbers.
+\ As used in this certificate, "clearly identified" changes may include a redline comparing the current written risk management policies, procedures, and controls and the previously submitted written risk management policies, procedures, and controls; or resubmission of the written risk management policies, procedures, and controls with a bulleted list of all changes, including section and/or page numbers.